 In astronomy, we use “million” mainly in relation to the Sun, which is nearly a million miles wide and sits 93 million miles away.
 Millions also express the distance to the nearer planets.
 Venus is 26 such units, and Mars 34.

 A bit less useful, astronomically, is the billion, which is a thousand million.
 Saturn is nearly a billion miles away from us, and Uranus, Neptune, and Pluto are a couple of billion.
 And the visible universe offers, for our inspection, about 500 billion galaxies.
 It’s also convenient for expressing Earth’s worldwide census of seven billion people, some of whom may contemplate the accumulated wisdom of the 60 to 100 billion people who have ever walked the face of this forgiving planet.

 So we jump to a trillion.
 This is a million millions, a most valuable unit for government economists and astronomers.
 There are almost a trillion stars in our galaxy and about the same number of planets.
 The lightyear is equal to six trillion miles.
 Grasping what a trillion represents is like having a floodlight illuminate the path to understanding the cosmos.

 One way to appreciate the enormity of a trillion is to count it out.
 Unfortunately, at the rate of five numbers a second, without stopping to eat or sleep, this exercise would still require three thousand years.

 Like Peter the Great, who had his wife’s lover beheaded and kept that head in a bottle of alcohol in her bedroom for her to contemplate, nature’s numbers can also be perverse.

 Such strange connections are always interesting.
-I’m sure you know some interesting number phenomenon, too.
+I’m sure you know some exciting number phenomena, too.